kozmo2k4/raspipc/README.md

-# RASPberry IPCamera
+# RASPberry IPCamera TV
 ## About
-Pronounced: Ras - Pip - See
+Pronounced: Ras - Pip - See - Tee - Vee

 Goal: Display security cameras on a TV or dedicated Monitor; all managed remotely with a simple and modern WebUI.